MahrAbrarThind/Food-Website/README.md

 # Food-Website
-A simple single page food website by using concepts of bootstrap
+A simple single page responsive food website by using concepts of bootstrap